-At the 4th (the beginning of the experiment) and 5th week of the postnatal life the BP of untreated SHR did not differ from the BP of control (untreated) Wistar rats.
+At the 4th (the beginning of the experiment) and 5th week of the postnatal life the BP of untreated SHR did not differ from the BP of untreated control Wistar rats.
 In the SHR group BP continually increased from the 5th week of age.
-In 9-week-old SHR it was increased by 37%.
-Administration of losartan to Wistar rats evoked decrease of BP in the 9th week of age by 7%.
-BP in SHR after losartan treatment was significantly reduced from the 7th week and in 9-week-old SHR, it was in comparison to untreated SHR decreased by about 10%; but it was still higher (24%) than in control Wistar rats.
-The values of weekly measured BP are documented in Fig. 1.
+In 9-week-old SHR it was increased by 37 %.
+Administration of losartan to Wistar rats evoked BP decrease in the 9th week of age by 7 %.
+BP in SHR after losartan treatment was significantly reduced from the 7th week and in 9-week-old SHR, it was in comparison to untreated SHR decreased by about 10 %; but it was still higher (24 %) than in control Wistar rats.
+(Fig. 1).